primeqa/primeqa/primeqa/docvqa/Readme.md

 ```

 ## Evaluate
-If you want to perform a fully functional train and inference procedure for the MRC components, then the primary script to use is [run_mrc.py](https://github.com/primeqa/primeqa/blob/main/primeqa/mrc/run_mrc.py).
-This runs a transformer-based MRC pipeline.
+If you want to perform inference procedure for the DocVQA component, then the primary script to use is [run_docvqa.py](https://github.com/primeqa/primeqa/blob/main/primeqa/docvqa/run_docvqa.py).
+This runs a transformer-based DocVQA pipeline.

 ### Supported Datasets
 Currently only [Docvqa](https://rrc.cvc.uab.es/?ch=17&com=downloads) dataset is supported.
 A custom dataset for evaluation is also supported with a directory structure similar to docvqa dataset.